Azure-Samples/cosmos-aks-samples/ASO/README.md

 ## Sample Application deployment

-1. Push the container image to Azure Container Registry
+**1. Push the container image to Azure Container Registry**

-Using Visual Studio build the application source code available in the Application folder, [publish the container image to the ACR] (https://docs.microsoft.com/en-us/visualstudio/containers/hosting-web-apps-in-docker?view=vs-2022).
+Using Visual Studio build the application source code available in the Application folder, [publish the container image to the ACR](https://docs.microsoft.com/en-us/visualstudio/containers/hosting-web-apps-in-docker?view=vs-2022).

-2. Create pod secrets
+**2. Create pod secrets**

 Pod Secrets provides a mechanism to hold sensitive information in the AKS cluster and pass it to the pods.
 Add your secrets in a JSON, save it as appsettings.secrets.json
 ```json